sbn-psi/grand-labels/Dawn Bundle Description.md

 #### Tel_Readout

 * TELREADOUT is the accumulation interval.
-* May be associated with individual records within a product.
+* May be associated with individual records within a product, matched by SCLK range.
 * Multiple TELREADOUTs may be specified.

 #### Tel_SOH

 * TELSOH is the state-of-health interval.
-* May be associated with individual records within a product.
+* May be associated with individual records within a product, matched by SCLK range.
 * Multiple TELSOHs may be specified.

 ### Examples